What is BEPS 2.0?

 Impact on Switzerland and the Swiss tax system

-The introduction of Pillar 2 will have a significant impact on the Swiss tax system.
+The introduction of Pillar 2 has a significant impact on the Swiss tax system.

-Traditionally characterized by attractive corporate tax rates, Switzerland now faces the challenge of implementing the new global minimum tax standard.
-This development marks an important step towards alignment with international tax law, which aims to promote fair and transparent tax practices worldwide.
+Traditionally characterized by attractive corporate tax rates, Switzerland now faces the challenge of applying the new global minimum tax standard.
+Hence, the tax burden of traditionally low tax cantons is basically lifted up to 15% as in other countries.

-The Swiss authorities are actively working to assess the impact of the Pillar 2 rules and to ensure that Switzerland remains competitive while meeting international requirements.
-The Swiss tax system needs to be harmonized with the changes in international tax law to meet the new requirements.
-Some cantons are also introducing new incentive systems.
+The Swiss authorities are still actively working to assess the impact of the Pillar 2 rules and to ensure that Switzerland remains competitive while meeting international requirements.
+In this connection, existing tax incentives can still be used in a tax efficient manner under the Pillar 2 rules as a Qualified Tax Incentive.
+Furthermore, some cantons have introduced new incentive systems (grants or Qualified Refundable Tax Credits) or are in the course of doing so.

-Companies need to be prepared for a possible adjustment of profit tax rates and incentive possibilities, which will affect both local and international companies.
+Companies need to be prepared for a possible adjustment of profit tax burden and incentive possibilities, which will affect both local and international companies.

 Challenges for companies

-The adaptation to Pillar 2 poses a number of challenges for Switzerland and for the companies.
+The adaptation to Pillar 2 poses a number of challenges for the companies:

-• Compliance: Companies will need to file new tax returns to comply with the new requirements.
+• Compliance: Companies will need to register and file new tax returns to comply with the new requirements.

 • Reporting: Increased transparency requirements mean more work for the internal tax department.